UPLINK is funded by a grant from the NHPRC (National Historical Publications and Records Commission).

 - Digital Preservation: why digital preservation matters, what UPLINK is doing to preserve your digital files, and what you can do to preserve your own digital files

-Want to learn more about digitization and digital preservation?
 Check out the great resources at the Library of Michigan website!
-They also offer consultations, training, digitization equipment, and grant opportunities to fund digitization projects.
+In addition to grant opportunities, they also offer consultations, training, digitization equipment, and resources on digitization and digital preservation.